EnMAP-Box/enmap-box-documentation/source/dev_section/programming_tutorials/programming_tutorial2/part1_basics.rst

 * a text box that changes its background color into red when its input becomes invalid

-With Qt, such interactions are often realized with `Signals and Slots <target="_blank" https://doc.qt.io/qt-5/signalsandslots.html>`_ .
+With Qt, such interactions are often realized with `Signals and Slots <https://doc.qt.io/qt-5/signalsandslots.html>`_ .
 All widgets can emit signals to inform other widgets or objects about changes and events.
 In Qt terminology, functions that are triggered by a signal are called *slots*.